Ulrich Mosel

-Ulrich Mosel studied Mathematics and Physics at the J.W.
+Ulrich Mosel studied mathematics and physics at the J.W.
 Goethe University at Frankfurt a.M., Germany, from 1962 - 1968.
 He finished his studies with a degree of 'Diplom Physiker' in 1967.
-After that he worked with Walter Greiner and received his PhD in Physics in 1968 with a thesis entitled "Investigation of collective potential energy surfaces of nuclei: superheavy nuclei".
+After that he worked with Walter Greiner and received his PhD in physics in 1968 with a thesis entitled "Investigation of collective potential energy surfaces of nuclei: superheavy nuclei".
 At that time he worked on a theoretical description of the structure of heavy and superheavy nuclei.

 In early 1970 he went to the University of Tennessee, Knoxville, and to the Oak Ridge National Laboratory.
 From there he moved in 1971 to the University of Washington in Seattle.
 During this time he worked on a theoretical description of nuclear fission.
-In 1972 he was appointed as Full Professor for Theoretical Physics at the Justus-Liebig-Universität Giessen, Germany.
-In 1980/81 and in 1993/1994 he served as chairman of the Physics Department.
-He became a Professor emeritus in April 2011.
+In 1972 he was appointed as full professor for theoretical physics at the Justus-Liebig-Universität Giessen, Germany.
+In 1980/81 and in 1993/1994 he served as chairman of the physics department.
+He became a professor emeritus in April 2011.
 During his time at Giessen 9 professors and 47 PhDs in physics emerged from his group.

 During his time at Giessen he was visiting scientist at Argonne National Laboratory and Lawrence Berkeley Laboratory.
-He was also Guest Professor at the State University of New York at Stony Brook, and the Michigan State University and the University of Washington.
-From 1982 - 88 he was a member of the Scientific Council of GSI Darmstadt and from 1997 - 2001 in its Program Advisory Committee.
-At that time he also headed the Division of Nuclear and Hadron Physics of the German Physical Society.
-From 1995-2001 he was Chairman of the COSY PAC and from 1997 - 2000 he was Chairman of the Scientific Advisory Board for Hadron and Nuclear Physics of the German Federal Ministry for Science and Technology.
+He was also guest professor at the State University of New York at Stony Brook, and the Michigan State University and the University of Washington.
+From 1982 - 88 he was a member of the Scientific Council of GSI Darmstadt and from 1997 - 2001 in its program advisory committee.
+At that time he also headed the division of nuclear and hadron physics of the German Physical Society.
+From 1995 to 2001 he was chairman of the COSY PAC and from 1997 - 2000 he was chairman of the scientific advisory board for hadron and nuclear physics of the German Federal Ministry for Science and Technology.